vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ### Augmentations
 * **Rotation removed**
-  - Waypoints are in real-world coordinates, e.g. meters; image is in a different geometry with perspective.
+  - Waypoints are in real-world coordinates, e.g. meters; image is in a different geometry (the 3d image is projected on the image plane).
-  - Initially, we tried applying a corresponding 2-D rotation to the waypoints (here, we also tried predicting the third dimension of the future trajectory as well;
+  - Initially, we tried applying a corresponding 2-D rotation (keeping the depth dimension constant) to the waypoints, but results were still inconsistent.
-    it was relevant, since the dimension was no longer constant because of the rotation), but results were still inconsistent.
-  - After a true 3-D rotation **X changes while Z stays constant**, so u = X/Z (formula is up to a constant) changes, where (u: horizontal position in image pixel-coordinates., X: horizontal position in real-world coordinates, Z: depth (axis perpendicular to the image plane))
-  - Rotating only the 2-D image keeps the same pixels (i.e. u stays constant in the rotated basis), therefore image and waypoints no longer line up.
+  - Origin mismatch might partially explain this, but unlikely since it seems like a minor effect

 * **Horizontal flip kept**
-  - We also negate the waypoint y-coordinate, so it stays consistent; here, in u = X/Z, X stays constant in the flipped basis, thus no perspective issues.
+  - We also negate the waypoint y-coordinate, so it stays consistent

 * **Translation removed**
   - Would need the exact pixel-to-meter scale, which we did not have time to estimate.

 * **Origin mismatch**
   - Image origin = picture center.
   - Waypoint origin = ego vehicle's position.
-Adds extra mis-alignment, since for instance, we were rotating the waypoints with respect to a different origin than we were rotating the image.
+Adds extra mis-alignment, since for instance, we were rotating the waypoints around a different axis than the optical axis we were implicitely rotating the image around.

 ### Future idea
-Generate a Bird’s-Eye View (BEV) centered on the ego vehicle's position; in BEV, pixels map directly to real-world coordinates, e.g. meters (up to a constant), so rotations would stay consistent.
+Generate a Bird’s-Eye View (BEV) centered on the ego vehicle's position, so affine transformations would be more consistent.

 ### Post-processing
 We tried average pooling, a butterworth and elliptic filters, but this didn't yield any meaningful improvements in our case.